TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 　If you would run `create_dateset.py`, you need libraries of `requirements_tem.txt` and run `python -m spacy download en_core_web_lg`.
 It is also needed for you to put `resnet50_places365.pth.tar` to "agent/resnet" and `yolov3_ai2thor_last.weights` to "yolo_dataset/backup".

 ### Training or Evaluation
 to train or evaluate your network you need to use a json file as experiment.
 You can create a experiment file using the script `create_experiment.py`.
 One experiment file contains training set and evaluation set, reward function and network used.
 You can set these values using the script (``--help`` to see documentation).

+If you would adopt method of 'grid_memory', you cau run `create_experiment.py` like below.
+ - `python create_experiment.py --method grid_memory`

 An experiment file which is named `target_path.txt` can be found under folder.

 Set experiment in `target_path.txt` file e.g. :
     `./model/Transformer_word2vec/80scene/45deg/1layer/grid_memory/50cm/seed/32hist/61`